c4spar/deno-dzx/README.md

 ## Documentation

-You can write your scripts in a file with .js, .mjs or .ts extension.

-Add next shebang at the beginning of your script:
+To start writing a dzx script, add next shebang at the beginning of your script:

 ```
-#!/usr/bin/env zx
+#!/usr/bin/env dzx
 ```

 Now you will be able to run your script as: